I used to say the hardest thing anyone can do in this world is to…not judge others. I now think that’s the second hardest thing!

 Give yourself a break!

 Honestly, we are all unique.
 Comparing ourselves to others is just a way to make either ourselves or others feel bad.
 It’s not easy in the moment to be understanding and nurture yourself.
 But when you are able to say a self-compassionate statement to yourself, you will gain energy from it.
 On the other hand, it may seem easy to have a self-critical thought, but ironically such thoughts seem to deplete you of energy.
+So how do you release yourself from the cycle of self-critical thoughts.

 For some ways to reduce self-critical thoughts and enhance self-compassion: